f5devcentral/f5-agility-labs-sslviz/docs/class7/module3/lab4.rst

       ./doh-create-sinkhole-internal-config.sh

 #.
-This will create several resources on the BIG-IP SSLO:
+This will create several resources on the BIG-IP SSL Orchestrator:
    - A new virtual server with the name ``sinkhole-internal-vip``
-   - A new SSL Certificate and Key named ``sinkhole-cert`` that contains an empty subject field for SSLO to dynamically modify the SAN field.
+   - A new SSL Certificate and Key named ``sinkhole-cert`` that contains an empty subject field for SSL Orchestrator to dynamically modify the SAN field.
    - A new Client SSL configuration named ``sinkhole-clientssl`` with the newly created sinkhole-cert (cert and key combo)
    - A new iRule named ``sinkhole-target-rule``